mr2raccoon/caactus/README.md

 ## 7.5 Batch Background Processing
 1. Switch back to the caactus GUI.
-2. Select the `background-processing` tab in the GUI.
-3. Select `Batch` mode from the dropdown menu.
+2. Find **step 5 – Background Processing**.
+Select `batch` from the dropdown.
-4. When the file paths are correct, click ```Run```.
-5. The background now has been deleted and you can continue with object classification in ilastik.
+3. Click **Run**.
+The background is now removed and you can continue with object classification in ilastik.

-## 7.8 Batch Object classification
+## 7.6 Batch Object Classification
+In the caactus GUI, find **step 6 – Object Classification**, select `batch`, and click **?
+Help** for the full instructions.
+Summary:

 1. Switch back to ilastik.

-2. Open your trained ilastik object classification project (`3_object_classification.ilp`).
+2. Open your trained object classification project (`3_object_classification.ilp`).
 CAVE: DO NOT CHANGE anything in 1.
 Input Data, 2.
-Object Feature Selection, 3.
-Object Classification, when running Batch Processing!
+Object Feature Selection, or 3.
+Object Classification when running Batch Processing!

 3. Under `4.
-Object Information Export`, choose  `Export Image Settings` change the export directory to `File`:
+Object Information Export`:
+   - Select **Object Predictions** from the dropdown.
+   - Click **Choose Export Image Settings** and set the output path at `File`:
   ```bash
   {dataset_dir}/../8_batch_objectclassification/{nickname}_{result_type}.h5
   ```